MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-table-transact-sql.md

 SET **(** SYSTEM_VERSIONING **=** { OFF | ON [ ( HISTORY_TABLE = schema_name . history_table_name [ , DATA_CONSISTENCY_CHECK = { **ON** | OFF } ] ) ] } **)**
  **Applies to**: [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] ([!INCLUDE[sssql16-md](../../includes/sssql16-md.md)] and later) and [!INCLUDE[ssSDSfull](../../includes/sssdsfull-md.md)].

 Either disables or enables system versioning of a table.
 To enable system versioning of a table, the system verifies that the datatype, nullability constraint, and primary key constraint requirements for system versioning are met.
 The system will record the history of each record in the system-versioned table in a separate history table.
 If the `HISTORY_TABLE` argument is not used, the name of this history table will be `MSSQL_TemporalHistoryFor<primary_table_object_id>`.
 If the history table does not exists, the system generates a new history table matching the schema of the current table, creates a link between the two tables, and enables the system to record the history of each record in the current table in the history table.
 If you use the HISTORY_TABLE argument to create a link to and use an existing history table, the system creates a link between the current table and the specified table.
 When creating a link to an existing history table, you can choose to do a data consistency check.
 This data consistency check ensures that existing records don't overlap.
 Running the data consistency check is the default.
 Use the `SYSTEM_VERSIONING = ON` argument on a table that is defined with the `PERIOD FOR SYSTEM_TIME` clause to make the existing table a temporal table.
 For more information, see [Temporal Tables](../../relational-databases/tables/temporal-tables.md).
-Use the `SYSTEM_VERSIONING = ON` argument in conjunction with the `LEDGER = ON` argument to make an existing table an updatable ledger table.
-Using existing history tables with ledger tables is not allowed.
-You cannot disable system versioning if a table is an updatable ledger table.

 HISTORY_RETENTION_PERIOD = { **INFINITE** \| number {DAY \| DAYS \| WEEK \| WEEKS \| MONTH \| MONTHS \| YEAR \| YEARS} }
 **Applies to**: [!INCLUDE[ssSQL17](../../includes/sssql17-md.md)] and [!INCLUDE[ssSDSfull](../../includes/sssdsfull-md.md)].